THE CRC SCREENING CHALLENGE

 Younger patients are at increasing risk.
 In people aged 40-49, CRC is the1:

-Major CRC screening guidelines now recommend CRC screening starting at age 45 instead of 50 for those considered average risk.3,6‡§
+Major CRC screening guidelines now recommend CRC screening starting at age 45 instead of 50 for those considered average risk.3,8‡§

 Find out how many adults in your area are aged 45‑49 and recently eligible for CRC screening.

-Hispanic adults face low CRC screening rates, with only 49% of eligible adults having screened.7
+Hispanic adults face low CRC screening rates, with only 49% of eligible adults having screened.9

-Barriers like a lack of time or discomfort with colonoscopy might stop patients from getting screened for CRC.8
+Barriers like a lack of time or discomfort with colonoscopy might stop patients from getting screened for CRC.10

-And with ~60 million average-risk patients eligible to screen, there are not enough GIs to perform all the colonoscopies even if barriers could be overcome.9
+And with ~60 million average-risk patients eligible to screen, there are not enough GIs to perform all the colonoscopies even if barriers could be overcome.11

-Dr Vega has been compensated for sharing their expertise and for acting as a consultant for Exact Sciences.
+Dr Vega has been compensated for sharing his expertise and consulting for Exact Sciences.

 When patients don’t follow through with screening, they may be at higher risk of failing to detect and prevent CRC when it is most treatable.1,2

-Find out how the Cologuard® test can help close the screening gap by overcoming barriers that may prevent colonoscopy completion.13
+Find out how the Cologuard test can help close the screening gap by overcoming barriers that may prevent colonoscopy completion.14

-Offering the Cologuard test first and colonoscopy as needed is the best first step to get more average-risk patients aged 45 years and older screened based on USPSTF-recommended modalities.13-15
+Offering the Cologuard test first and colonoscopy as needed is the best first step to get more average-risk patients aged 45 years and older screened based on USPSTF-recommended modalities.3,6,7,12,15

-High Cologuard performance and adherence help you screen more patients for CRC.14,15
+High Cologuard performance and adherence help you screen more patients for CRC.6,7,12,15

 According to the United States Preventive Services Task Force (USPSTF), average risk means3:

-• §The ACS makes a qualified recommendation for screening in eligible patients aged 45 to 49 years, indicating clear evidence of benefit of screening but less certainty about the balance of benefits, harms, and patient preferences.
-ACS-recommended screening modalities include high-sensitivity stool-based tests or structural (visual) examinations.6
+- The ACS makes a qualified recommendation for screening in eligible patients aged 45 to 49 years, indicating clear evidence of benefit of screening but less certainty about the balance of benefits, harms, and patient preferences.
+ACS-recommended screening modalities include high-sensitivity stool-based tests or structural (visual) examinations.8